pymupdf/PyMuPDF/docs/page.rst

       :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

+      :arg textpage: reuse a previously created :ref:`TextPage`.
+This reduces execution time **significantly:** by more than 50% and up to 95%, depending on the extraction option.
+If specified, the 'flags' and 'clip' arguments are ignored.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.